 Examples of mobile qualitative studies include shopper insights, audio diaries, and patient journeys.
 Respondents can report their experiences through an app with journaling activities: they can input text or record audio and video that are time-stamped and can be easily reviewed.
 For patient journeys, respondents can jot down their experience immediately after an attack or a condition flare-up.
 Respondents can also input their experiences as they undergo a clinical trial or after a medical procedure.

-Here are the tools you'll need for a successful qualitative mobile study:
+Here are the tools you'll need for

 Unlike field research where researchers find themselves handing out printed questionnaires or interviewing respondents face-to-face, using mobile surveys in market research prove to be a more efficient method in engaging participants as well as gathering and analyzing data for a study.
 Thanks to mobile apps, researchers can do away with pen and paper and having to re-gather and re-organize filled out materials.
 Smartphones and tablets allow participants to access applications where they can simply tap on a mobile device and provide responses that can be logged right away.
 Respondents can join and participate in mobile research surveys without having to log in to a computer or physically go out of their way just to give out their responses about a product, service or an event.